 Dr. Pratt’s research examines the intersection of race and religion and the ways systemic racism impacts the experience of religion.
 Using ethnography and in-depth interviews, Dr. Pratt studies the Roman Catholic Church as an institution, providing needed sociological analysis of race and religion.
 Dr. Pratt is currently working on a book project, Faithful and Devoted: Racism and Identity in the African-American Catholic Experience.
 This project draws on ethnographic data and in-depth interviews to investigate liturgy as a form of identity work and analyzes how systemic racism in the Catholic Church has resulted in the small number of African-American Catholics.
 This project also addresses parish reorganizations resulting from church closings.
 It demonstrates that African-American Catholics have combined the dual heritages of Roman Catholicism and African-American religious traditions such as music, preaching, and commitment to social justice to form a singular identity.

-Additionally, Dr. Pratt conducts research on millennial generation Catholics and their attitudes towards pro-life teachings and young adults’ engagement with society’s major institutions.
+Additionally, Dr. Pratt has conducted research on millennial generation Catholics and their attitudes towards pro-life teachings and young adults’ engagement with society’s major institutions.
 Focusing on how their perspectives can serve as a bellwether for the Church’s political strategy, this research demonstrates that without a major shift, the Church risks losing an entire generation of Roman Catholics.
 In future work, she anticipates focusing on pertinent social justice issues that are of particular concern to the millennial generation including immigration and climate change.
 She anticipates that by focusing on these issues to specifically engage the millennial generation, the Church can avoid losing an entire generation of Catholics, thus ensuring its own survival.

 This work contributes to a broader understanding of social institutions that is necessary as society becomes increasingly racially diverse and the millennial generation takes on expanding leadership roles.